liferay/liferay-docs/develop/tutorials/articles/130-service-builder/02-service-builder-persistence/05-custom-sql.markdown

 ## Step 2: Implement Your Finder Method [](id=step-2-implement-your-finder-method)

-After specifying your custom SQL query, you need to implement the finder method to invoke it.
+You need to implement the finder method to invoke your custom SQL query.
 This should be done in your service module's persistence layer.
 Service Builder generates the interface for the finder in your API module but you need to create the implementation.

 The first step is to create a `*FinderImpl` class in the service persistence package.
 For the Guestbook application, for example, you could create a